 Yeats first visited Washington, D.C., over the winter of 1903 and 1904.
 He was introduced to President Theodore Roosevelt by Maurice Francis Egan, a professor of English at Catholic University and close friend to the president.
 Egan also brought Yeats to the campus of Catholic University, where he lectured to “a large and appreciative audience” on the evening of February 21, 1904.
 His topic was “The Intellectual Revival in Ireland.”
 Throughout his talk, Yeats insisted on the importance of the Irish language, arguing that independence would come “not by force of arms nor radical politics, but [through] the gradual weaning of Irishmen from English customs and the English tongue.”
 His lecture was well received, and as Yeats left Washington that February, he left impressed with what he had seen of Catholic University.
 Before boarding the RMS Oceanic to return to Europe just two weeks later, he wrote Thomas Shahan, praising the school in these words.
 “You have surely a great university and I wish we had its like in Ireland.”

-The faculty at Catholic University remain committed to developing the passion for Irish studies first articulated in the early years of the University’s history.
+The faculty at Catholic University remain committed to developing the passion for Irish Studies first articulated in the early years of the University’s history.
 We are dedicated to spreading greater knowledge, understanding, and appreciation of the achievements which Ireland has brought to the world, both ancient and modern.
-To that end, our certificate program in Irish studies is designed to immerse students in all things Irish, to lead them into the nexus of history, art, language, and literature which lies at the heart of Irish society.
+To that end, our courses immerse students in all things Irish, bringing them into the history, art, language, and literature of Irish society.